nkadlac/seo-score/README.md

 1. **Close.com API**: Settings → API Keys → Create new key
 2. **Kit.com API**: Account → API → Generate personal access token
 3. **Fathom Analytics**: Settings → Sites → [Your Site] → Site ID

+### Using direnv (optional)
+Keep secrets out of the repo and auto‑load them per directory.

+1. Install direnv: `brew install direnv` and hook it into your shell per instructions.
+2. Copy `.envrc.example` to `.envrc` and fill in values.
+3. Allow it in the repo root: `direnv allow`.
+4. For MCP/Firecrawl, set `FIRECRAWL_API_KEY` and `FIRECRAWL_MCP_COMMAND` as shown in `.envrc.example`.

 ## Project Structure